jeffgortmaker/pyblp/docs/examples.rst

    blp_products = {n: blp_products[n] for n in blp_products.dtype.names}
    nevo_products = {n: nevo_products[n] for n in nevo_products.dtype.names}

 Both sets of data contain market IDs, two sets of firm IDs (the second are IDs after a simple merger, which are used later), shares, prices, and a number of product characteristics.
-The fake cereal data also includes product IDs, which will be used to construct fixed effects, as well as pre-computed instruments.
+The fake cereal data also includes product IDs (``demand_ids``), which will be used to construct fixed effects, as well as pre-computed instruments (``demand_instruments0``, ``demand_instruments1``, and so on).

 We'll use the :func:`build_blp_instruments` function to construct both demand- and supply-side instruments for the automobile problem.
 The function accepts a :class:`Formulation` configuration, which determines which product characteristics will be used to construct traditional BLP instruments.
 Additionally, we'll add the excluded demand variable, miles per dollar, to the set of supply-side instruments.
 As in :ref:`Berry, Levinsohn, and Pakes (1995) <blp95>`, even though miles per gallon and the trend will end up being excluded supply variables, we won't include them in the set of demand-side instruments because of collinearity issues.